BREAST BIOPSY HOUSTON

 Fine needle aspiration (FNA) is the least invasive biopsy technique.
 It is often used when the doctor suspects a cyst (see “There is something wrong with my breast”) or to biopsy a lymph node.
 The problem with FNA is if malignant cells are seen, the pathologist may not be ale to tell if the cancer is invasive or non invasive.
 This distinction is very important because it guides treatment decisions.
 So if cancer is diagnosed on FNA, additional biopsies may be necessary.

 This technique is used when an abnormality is seen on breast imaging such as mammogram, ultrasound or MRI.
-If mammogram is used to guide the biopsy it’s called a stereotactic biopsy.
+If mammogram is used to guide the breast biopsy it’s called a stereotactic biopsy.
 Otherwise it is called an ultrasound-guided core needle biopsyor MRI-guided core needle biopsy.
 The procedure is usually done by a radiologist but can also be performed by a surgeon.

 The skin is cleansed and the area is usually (but not always) anesthetized with local anesthetic.
 A small nick is made in the skin with a scalpel;a needle is inserted into the area of concern and several very small cores of tissue at removed.
 The doctor will take 3 cores or more, as many as necessary to be confident about the pathology results.